We’re here to help.

 Don’t forget to check application closing dates for each intake before applying.
 Subject to available places, we may still accept applications submitted after the closing date.
 Refer to Apply Online FAQs if you have questions.

 Please note that applications to study at UNSW in 2025 are currently paused.
 Any new applications will be moved to our Application Waitlist.
 Current UNSW undergraduate students applying for UNSW postgraduate programs and sponsored students will be exempt from this application pause and can submit an expression of interest to receive further information on how to apply.
-The UNSW Full-Time MBA (8351), the UNSW Bachelor of Medical Studies / Doctor of Medicine (3805), UNSW Online Programs, UNSW HDR Programs, UNSW Canberra Programs, and sponsored students will also be excluded from the application pause, with applications to be submitted via Apply Online as usual.
+The UNSW Full-Time MBA (8351), the UNSW Bachelor of Medical Studies / Doctor of Medicine (3805), Graduate Diploma in Legal Professional Practice (5213), UNSW Online Programs, UNSW HDR Programs, and UNSW Canberra Programs will be excluded from the application pause, with applications to be submitted via Apply Online as usual.
 UAC applications for relevant international cohorts remain open.

 You can apply to have previous study from another institution or another UNSW program recognised, and the credit transferred to your current program at UNSW.
 This is known as recognition for prior learning (RPL).